Construction Solutions / Tidal Defence

 In order to protect large-scale, critical production facilities, such as power plants that support our lives in modern society and chemical plants that handle large volumes of hazardous materials, from being damaged by tsunami or tidal surge, large diameter tubular piles are pressed into the bedrock using rotary cutting press-in, and a seawall reinforced with raking piles is built.
 The strong Implant Watertight Levee does not collapse even if it is breached, containing harmful substances such as contaminated water on the inside of the wall, and preventing flow outside the wall.

-Reinforcing of the dike while leaving the existing structure as is
+Reinforcing a dike while leaving the existing structure as it is

 When strengthening the protective function of the dike, such as scouring prevention, even if there are ripraps or wave-dissipating blocks that have sunk deep underground, they cannot be removed in some cases, for the safety of the structure.
 Even in such cases, if using the Implant Method, you can build with certainty by using rotary cutting press-in to remove only obstacles that would be an impediment to the new structure.
 Steel is used as the main material for structural members that are used for the wall, and functions are added according to the purpose.
 For example, in the case of a coastal dike, we have developed a structure prepared with a crushing blade to withstand sand grit that is washed up against the structure in the waves, and is of highly wear-resistant material.